chsin/DQN.jl/README.md

 ### Tensorboard:

-To use Tensorboard, navigate to the relevant experiment directory and enter
+To use Tensorboard, navigate to the relevant experiment directory, e.i `CartPole-v0` folder from the saved examples, and enter

 `tensorboard --logdir=logs`